Skip to main content

 The groundwater standards for acetochlor were adopted in Cycle 9 (2010).

 Acetochlor is a pesticide used to control weeds in corn.
-Animal studies show that acetochlor can affect the nose, lungs, liver, kidneys, brain, and reproductive organs.
+Studies show that exposure to high levels of acetochlor can affect the nose, lungs, liver, kidneys, brain, and reproductive organs.

 Acetone